Heal-All, Common Self-Heal, Woundwort, Heart-of-the-Earth, Carpenter’s Herb, Brownwort, and Blue Curls

 The flowers are replaced by a pine-cone-looking cluster of dried calyces.
 Each flower produces 4 seeds that are strangely dispersed by raindrops… When a raindrop hits the calyces they bend down and when they rebound, the seeds fly out… How weird is that?

 Wikipedia says this plant is edible and can be used in salads, soups, stews, and as a potherb.
 It can also be used as a tea.
 The plant is considered by the Chinese to “change the course of a chronic disease”.
 The plant contains vitamins A, C, and K, as well as flavonoids, rutin, and many other chemical constituents.

-The goal for 2021 is to get better close-ups, better photos of the leaves and stems that aren’t blurry, and to dissect an inflorescence. 🙂 I have to figure out how there can be 6 flowers per pair of calyces on such a small but very strange inflorescence.
+I didn’t take any photos of the Prunella vulgaris in 2021.
+The goal for 2022 is to get better close-ups, better photos of the leaves and stems that aren’t blurry, and to dissect an inflorescence. 🙂 I have to figure out how there can be 6 flowers per pair of calyces on such a small but very strange inflorescence.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
 My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and most have pages listed on the right side of the blog.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.